loupeteam/Loupe-UX-Server/README.md

 #### Configuring and Running the Server

 1. Open `configuration.json`.
-It should be located in the current working directory (`<path_to_repo>/src/WebHMIServer/`)
+It should be located in the current working directory (`<path_to_repo>/src/LuxServer/`)
 2. Modify the JSON contents as necessary, setting netID of your PLC and ADS Port number.
 NOTE: By default, the Twincat ADS server will listen on port 851.
 3. Run the the server with:
 ```CMD
 .\cmakebuild\src\server\Release\server.exe
 ```
-If everything has been set up correctly, your webHMI client should now be able to interface with your Beckhoff TwinCat PLC.
+If everything has been set up correctly, your Lux client should now be able to interface with your Beckhoff TwinCat PLC.

 ### Running the Example project

-The repo includes an example webHMI client and a TwinCat PLC project that can be used to test the server
+The repo includes an example Lux client and a TwinCat PLC project that can be used to test the server

 #### Get PLC running